What is the Tarrant & To Through Partnership?

 What does the T3 Partnership Pledge mean for students?

-The T3 Partnership Pledge will open on September 15 and close on February 1.
-If extended, the latest updates will always be shared on the T3 website homepage.
-By taking this Pledge as a junior or senior in high school, you are committing to 1) Graduate from high school; 2) Completing your financial aid paperwork (FAFSA or TASFA); and 3) Completing the admissions process to a T3 partner college or university.
+By taking the T3 Pledge as a junior or senior in high school, you are committing to 1) Graduating from high school; 2) Completing your financial aid paperwork (FAFSA/TASFA & verification documents if applicable); and 3) Completing the admissions process to a T3 partner college or university.
 For students who take the Pledge and enroll at a T3 partner college/ university, you will be eligible for program supports.

 What kind of scholarships would I be eligible for if I took the T3 Partnership Pledge?

-If I sign the Partnership Pledge, am I required to attend TCC or a T3 partner university?
+If I sign the T3 Partnership Pledge, am I required to attend TCC or a T3 partner university?

 By completing the Partnership Pledge, this does not commit you to attending a T3 partner college or university.
 We know you have choices.
 We're here to help you along the way.

 Is there a limit on the number of students that can receive T3 scholarships?

-No. If the student is enrolled in a Fort Worth ISD High School and is eligible based on their family's income threshold requirements, there is not a cap in the number of T3 Scholars who can receive scholarship benefits.
+No. If the student is enrolled in a Fort Worth ISD or Crowley ISD High School and successfully meets all necessary eligibility requirements, there is not a cap in the number of T3 Scholars who can receive scholarship benefits.
 Students do however need to complete the T3 Partnership Pledge their junior or senior year of high school to be considered.

 What is a T3 “last dollar” scholarship?

-Effective Fall 2021, eligible students will receive a “last dollar” tuition-free scholarship to Tarrant County College or UTA for up to 8 semesters or the completion of a certificate or degree.
+Effective Fall 2022, eligible students will receive a “last dollar” tuition-only scholarship to all T3 partner colleges/universities (for which they are accepted) for up to 8 semesters or the completion of a certificate or degree.
 This scholarship will cover any remaining tuition costs after all Pell grants and/or other federal, state, or institutional aid have been applied.
-In other words, last dollar scholarships cover the gap -- any last dollars needed to cover the student's tuition.
+In other words, the last dollar scholarship covers the gap -- any remaining funds needed to cover the student's tuition.
+Housing, books, and other fees are not included.

 What is a T3 “first dollar” scholarship?